$L^p$-spectral triples and $p$-quantum compact metric spaces: Introduction

+In very recent independent work whose topic is related to our own, C.\ Arhancet and C.\ Kriegler have developed classical harmonic analysis in terms of noncommutative geometry, in particular associating quantum compact metric spaces to some Markov semigroups of Fourier multipliers (imposing therefore a functional calculus requirement).
+Specifically, in the papers \cite{Arhancet-Kriegler-22, Arhancet24, Arha24, Arha24CV, ArhaSob24}, (compact) Banach spectral triples as well as associated Banach Fredholm modules, $K$-theory and $K$-homology, and index formulas have been introduced and studied.
+The case of the circle provides a foundational example \cite{Arhancet-Kriegler-22, Arhancet24}.
+In another direction, see \cite{GerMes25} for a study of Monge--Kantorovi\v{c} metrics using Schatten ideals.\\

 In this paper, we propose a generalization of the concept of spectral triples by replacing the Hilbert space framework with a more general $L^p$-space setting.
-We demonstrate that Connes' classical spectral triple example for group algebras extends to this $L^p$-based framework.
-Additionally, building on the work of Christensen and Ivan \cite{CI}, who constructed a Dirac operator for AF-algebras, we present an $L^p$-analogue for UHF-algebras of infinite tensor product type, as defined by Phillips in \cite{NCP13_2}.
+This is done in Definition \ref{LpST}, which has already been used in recent work \cite{lopes25}.
+We demonstrate that A.\ Connes' classical spectral triple example for group algebras extends to this $L^p$-based framework.
+Additionally, building on the work of E.\ Christensen and C.\ Ivan \cite{CI}, who constructed a Dirac operator for AF-algebras, we present an $L^p$-analogue for UHF-algebras of infinite tensor product type, as defined by N.\ C.\ Phillips in \cite{NCP13_2}.
 This construction leads to an $L^p$-spectral triple that induces a $p$-quantum compact metric on the state space of the algebra.